-ColourPop Semi-Precious Palette
+ColourPop Semi-Precious Palette Review

 The Semi-Precious Palette uses ColourPop’s typical cardboard packaging with a magnetic closure.
 There’s no mirror which is pretty standard for ColourPop packaging.
 This palette is space themed with shade names like Celestial, Beam Me Up, and West Star.
 The design on the packaging reminds me of a multi-faceted gemstone.

 Normally I make this section of the review “Colour Story & Finishes”, but as I said above the Semi Precious palette only has one finish — Metallic.
 I have said in past ColourPop review that I am not a fan of their Satin finish.
 It’s matte or metallic for me all the way.
 As an eyeshadow hoarder collector I have lots of mattes that I can grab from other palettes, but if you don’t it might be a good idea to skip this palette.